English Test Description for the ACT

 Conventions of Standard English (51–56%)

-- Sentence Structure and Formation: Apply understanding of sentence structure and formation in a text and to make revisions to improve the writing.
+- Sentence Structure and Formation: Apply understanding of sentence structure and formation in a text and make revisions to improve the writing.

-- Usage: Recognize common problems with standard English usage in a text and to make revisions to improve the writing.
+- Usage: Recognize common problems with standard English usage in a text and make revisions to improve the writing.